 What is life?
 What is death?
 What is God?
 What is a ghost?
 These great questions that ponder the nature of life and reflect the principles of the universe have not only been the everlasting subject of philosophers' debates, but also have been an important theme for artists to create numerous breath-taking artworks.
-This means that in addition to the interpretations of today's mainstream religions, there exist alternative ways of thinking and experiencing that can be categorized as what are defined today to be philosophical and aesthetic.
-In fact, as many scholars have observed, due to the development of modernity and the flourishing of new communication technologies, people’s religious understanding and experience are no longer monopolized by large religious organizations.
-Everyone can find different channels to know different belief systems.
-They can easily explore different disciplines and refer to different theories, making their own comparisons and interpretations, and even establishing their own channels to share their views and experiences.
+This means that in addition to the interpretations of today's mainstream religions, there exist alternative ways of thinking and experiencing mysticism and spirituality in the realm that we categorized as philosophy and aesthetics.
+In fact, as many scholars have noted, the development of modernity and the flourishing of new communication technologies have meant that people's religious understanding and experience is no longer monopolized by large religious organizations.
+Everyone can find different channels to learn about various belief systems.
+They can easily explore different disciplines and refer to various theories, making their own comparisons and interpretations, and even establish their own platforms to share their views and experiences.

 The exhibition starts with Chuan-Lun WU's work "Angle-Fortune"; the work uses 3D scanning and paper sculpture to reproduce the common religious stone towers in Korea.
 It's said that the higher and the longer a tower stands, the higher chance a wish can come true by.
 With mathematical algorism the artist calculates the angles of beliefs and desires, and echoes the exhibition theme of rationally rethinking religions.
 NING Sen's work "N1801" attempts to explore the near-death experience with virtual reality (VR).
 Different from the conventional way, the artist does not give participants exact images but requires them to close their eyes, creating the near-death experience with sole light, sound and somatosensory effects.
 He-Ling LO's "Digital Buddha" deals with subjects such as reality, virtuality, and representation in an intelligible way.
 The Buddha's form that is distorted in real life is reconstructed in the virtual digital world.
 The work brilliantly interprets the Buddhist concepts of emptiness and the Twelve Sacred Principles of Karma.